WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/capitalization.md

 ## Title case capitalization

 Title case capitalization may be used at times, depending on the context.
-Use sentence case capitalization typically.
+Title case capitalization is sometimes used in article, book, or blog titles, research paper titles, and titles of people (such as *Managing Director*).
+In most cases, sentence case capitalization is used.
 The general rules for title case capitalization are:
 - Capitalize the first and last words.
-- Capitalize all words
+- Capitalize all words including nouns, verbs, adverbs, adjectives, and pronouns.
 - Don't capitalize articles (*a*, *an*, *the*) unless it's the first word.
 - Don't capitalize prepositions such as *of, to, on, in, for*, etc. as long as they are four or fewer lettered words.
 Don't capitalize *but, or, yet*, etc. unless it's the first or last word.
--

 ## Additional Resources